SirAlabar/SirAlabar/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on

 - 🧐 Learning about <strong>Linux</strong>, <strong>C</strong>, and a bit of <strong>Shell</strong>.

 - 👨‍💻 Most of my projects are available on <a href="https://github.com/Alabar666">Github</a>.

-- ⚡ Fun fact: I keep night shift swithed on at all times

 </td><td valign="top" width="50%">